-When a record meets all the conditions set on an automation rule the specified actions will be applied.
+When a Sales Order meets all the conditions specified in an automation rule, the chosen actions will be applied.

 Sales order actions